Excursions (Barber): III. Allegretto

 In the music, Barber shows the distinction between the melody and the arpeggiations through the use of upward-facing stems.
 For a performer, this can be very difficult to execute due to the need to accent certain tones of constant sixteenth-note pattern to bring out the melody.
 This effect creates the feeling of two accompaniment voices alongside a third primary melodic voice.

 The second consequent phrase of Variation V, measures 45 through 48.
 The rhythmic pattern of the constant sixteenth-notes continues, but for the first two bars the melody cannot be seen explicitly.

 The harmonic progression of the first two measures of the b phrase is still preserved; however the melodic line is much more ambiguous.
-There is one tone that does not exist in the melody, that is the A-flat that should occur in third or fourth beats of measure 45.
-The B-flat occurs on the very last sixteenth-note of the measure, but there is not an A-flat.
-The A-flat in the original melody is treated as an incomplete neighbor tone to the B-flat, so for it not to be present in this variation is not of much importance.
+There is one tone that does not exist in the melody, that is the A♭ that should occur in third or fourth beats of measure 45.
+The B♭ occurs on the very last sixteenth-note of the measure, but there is not an A♭.
+The A♭ in the original melody is treated as an incomplete neighbor tone to the B♭, so for it not to be present in this variation is not of much importance.

 Another instance in which the melody is not exact is in measure 46.
-Here, the D-flat occurs before the F, but because both of those tones are a part of the overall V harmony, the importance is focused on the harmonic movement back to the tonic, rather than the specific melodic movement.
-In measure 47, the top G-flat in the right hand has an arrow next to it showing the start of the rest of the melody in the top voice of the right hand.
+Here, the D♭ occurs before the F, but because both of those tones are a part of the overall V harmony, the importance is focused on the harmonic movement back to the tonic, rather than the specific melodic movement.
+In measure 47, the top G♭ in the right hand has an arrow next to it showing the start of the rest of the melody in the top voice of the right hand.

 From Susan Carter's dissertation, she explains the next section, Variation VI.

 The theme is treated broadly, with block chords in both hands.
 While this variation displays the richest sonority, rhythmic tension is avoided: both hands play the exact same rhythms.
 Although the pattern is in septuplets, the homorhythmic element gives this variation a sense of great power and stability.

 This variation uses both antecedent and consequent phrases of the original theme, differing from the previous variation.
 Measure 55 consists of the septuplet melody in the right hand over constant eighth-note movement in parallel octaves by the left hand.
 This re-introduces the seven-against-eight rhythmic organization heard in the original theme.

 As Variation VII begins, the unusual rhythmic organization continues in both consequent phrases.
 The second b phrase is written an octave higher with some mode mixture within the melody and harmony in the first two measures, 61 and 62.
 Typically the last variation, number VIII, or the coda, which begins in measure 65, restates the original theme.
 In this case, Barber restates the a phrase, and in bar 69, the a begins as if to repeat itself, however it becomes modified.
 The last two measures slow down rhythmically, creating a gentle feeling to end the coda section and the overall movement.